idibidiart/react-native-responsive-grid/README.md

-# Declarative Layout for Responsive and Adaptive UIs in React Native
+# Dynamic Grid Layout for Responsive and Adaptive UIs in React Native

 ### Install